US labor market conditions and migration: a reassessment of Bahar (2025): Methods

 Bahar's paper studies the relationship between flows of irregular migrants into the United States and U.S. labor market conditions.
 His empirical analysis focuses on two indicators: encounters at the Southwest United States border and job openings per unemployed person in the United States.
 Bahar claims that both of these series are I(1), and that ``when the Engle-Granger cointegration test was applied to these two series, this produced a test statistic of -18.829, well above [sic] the critical value of $-4.024$ at the 1\% significance level.''\parencite[676-677]{bahar2025}.\footnote{Bahar provides no results from unit root tests---either in the paper, online appendix, or replication code---to support his claim that the series are I(1).
 Our application of standard unit root tests to his data gives conflicting results regarding whether these series can be characterized as I(1).} Bahar's Appendix F makes a similar claim regarding the quarterly series for these variables.
 Neither of these claims was affected by the June 2025 correction of Bahar's paper.

-Bahar's cointegration findings come from applying Engle-Granger cointegration tests to the first differences of the series.
-We conclude that he applied the test to the first differences of the series in question based on several pieces of information.
+Bahar's cointegration findings come from applying Engle-Granger cointegration tests to the first differences of the series.\footnote{We conclude that he applied the test to the first differences of the series in question based on several pieces of information.
 First, although neither his corrected replication code (version 3.0) nor the replication code published alongside the original paper (version 2.0) implement Engle-Granger tests, a version of the code that was briefly available prior to publication (version 1.0) does contain a misspecified Engle-Granger test in first differences.\footnote{The code in that version reads ``egranger d.openingsrate\_nsa d.encounters\_ nsa".
 The correct code to run a conventional Engle-Granger test in levels would be ``egranger openingsrate\_nsa encounters\_ nsa".} Second, \textcite[p.3]{bahar2025b}, who claim to use the same methodology as \textcite{bahar2025}, explicitly state that they apply the Engle–Granger test to the first differences of the variables [p.3], as can also be verified in the replication code for that paper.
+Third, we are able to either nearly replicate or exactly replicate Bahar’s cointegration results using a first-difference test, while applying the standard test in levels yields very different values.
+More concretely, applying the test in first differences from version 1.0 of the replication code to Bahar's full sample yields a test statistic of -19.208, while applying it to a shorter time window (which Bahar's uncorrected code used for some results) gives a test statistic of -18.834, very close to the -18.829 value that he reports.
+Applying the test in first differences to the shortened time window on the quarterly data exactly reproduces Bahar's test statistic of -8.656 reported in Appendix F. Note that Bahar misreports the 1\% critical values as -4.024 in both cases (the correct values are -3.936 and -4.020, respectively).} The Engle-Granger cointegration test is designed to be run on the levels of variables that are I(1).
+If the series are I(1) -- and Bahar claims that they are \footnote{See \textcite[p.
+676]{bahar2025}: ``Both series are integrated of order 1.''} -- then their first differences must be stationary, and the Engle-Granger test applied to them will trivially find evidence of cointegration.
+This is because linear combinations of stationary variables are, under general conditions, stationary, and the Engle-Granger test is a test for stationarity in a linear combination of the variables it is applied on (the OLS residuals from the first stage regression). \textcite{rodriguez2025a} present Monte Carlo simulations showing that applying the Engle-Granger test to the first differences of two non-cointegrated unit root series results in false positive rates of 100 percent.